Access to Online Services

 Auditing a Course

 Students who have been admitted to the College may audit courses on a space-available basis.
-Audit registration is permitted only after registration has ended and before the class begins.
+Audit registration may be requested only on the first day of any session, by contacting the appropriate campus Admissions and Registrar office.
 No college credit is awarded for audited courses.
-Students who already have credit for a course must comply with the College’s policy on repetition of courses.
 The cost for auditing courses is the same as registration for credit.
-Senior citizens (persons 65 years of age or older) are permitted to audit credit and continuing education courses without payment of tuition (unless enrolled in Senior Education Program).
+Senior citizens (persons 65 years of age or older) may use the state-authorized tuition waiver to audit up to six credit hours of coursework in a term.

 Audit students must meet the same prerequisites to enroll in a course as a credit student.
 However, they are not required to take examinations and no grades are assigned.
 Audit students are required to conform to the same conduct in the classroom and on campus as credit students.